Kernel Density Machines: Introduction

-The remainder of this paper is organized as follows.
-Section \ref{sec_problem} formalizes the density ratio estimation problem for general probability measures and introduces our RKHS-based estimator.
-Section \ref{sec:sampleestimator} presents theoretical guarantees, including consistency and finite-sample bounds.
-Section \ref{sec:lowrank} discusses the low-rank approximation approach and its computational advantages.
-In Section \ref{sec:applications}, we apply our method to empirical tasks in domain adaptation, anomaly detection, causal inference, and high-dimensional conditional distribution estimation.
-Section \ref{sec:experiments} illustrates the applicablity of KDM in hypothesis testing and conditional distribution estimation for both simulated and real data.
-Section \ref{sec:conclusion} concludes and points out future directions.
-The appendix contains additional results and all proofs.
+\paragraph{Organization.} The remainder of the paper is organized as follows.
+Section~\ref{sec_problem} introduces the general framework of KDM for density learning.
+Section~\ref{sec:sampleestimator} presents the sample estimator and establishes its consistency together with a functional central limit theorem.
+It also provides a representer theorem.
+Section~\ref{sec:lowrank} develops Nystr\"om approximations and derives optimal error rates.
+Section~\ref{sec:applications} describes applications of KDM to kernel-based two-sample testing and conditional distribution estimation.
+Section~\ref{sec:experiments} provides empirical evaluations on simulated and real data.
+Section~\ref{sec:conclusion} concludes.
+The appendix contains additional results, technical lemmas, and all proofs.